 To reduce the risk of unauthorized access to personal accounts and information, all users should log off of any personal accounts properly.
 The Library assumes no responsibility and shall have no liability for any unauthorized access to personal accounts or information.

 The Internet workstation must be used in a responsible manner.
-Users must respect the rights of others and take care with use of the equipment.
+Users must respect the rights of others and take care with the use of the equipment.
 Computer and Internet settings may not be changed.
 Additional software or files may not be installed or downloaded to any library computer.

 Users are prohibited from using workstations to access the personal accounts and information of prior users.
 Any use or attempted use of a workstation for such purposes will result in the loss of workstation privileges.
 The workstation cannot be used for any fraudulent or unlawful purpose, including any activities prohibited under any applicable federal, California, or local laws.